Pétanque: Pointing and shooting

 The best throw is called a carreau.
 It is a shot that knocks away the opponent's boule, leaving the thrown boule exactly in its place.

-Players who are skilful enough to shoot effectively are called 'shooters' (tireurs); players who usually point are called 'pointers' (pointeurs) As a matter of strategy, pointers play first and shooters are held in reserve in case the opponents place well.
-Good pointing is what scores points, but national and international championships are usually dominated by skilful shooters, who target any opposing boule that comes close to scoring.
+Players who are skillful enough to shoot effectively are called "shooters" (tireurs); players who usually point are called "pointers" (pointeurs).
+As a matter of strategy, pointers play first and shooters are held in reserve in case the opponents place well.
+Good pointing is what scores points, but national and international championships are usually dominated by skillful shooters, who target any opposing boule that comes close to scoring.

 Throwing a boule

 Some strategic considerations involved in the throw of a boule include: